connervieira/Predator/DOCUMENTATION.md

             - Note that while Predator is running its analysis, a directory named 'frames' will appear in the working directory.
                 - Individual frames will begin to appear in this folder as Predator runs.
                 - Do not modify or delete these, since Predator will repeatedly access and modify these during the course of its analysis.
                 - After analysis completes, you can safely delete these files either manually, or by using Predator's management mode.
-However, these files will automatically be deleted the next time Predator runs in pre-recorded mode.
+These files will automatically be deleted the next time Predator runs in pre-recorded mode.
             - After Predator finishes running, you'll be sent to the analysis menu.
                 - This menu allows you to manage, view, export, and manipulate the data collected in the current session.
                 - To navigate this menu, simply enter the ID number of the menu item you want to select, then press enter.